-Poor Translation is Running Rapid in Beijing, China:
+Poor Translation is Running Rampant in Beijing, China:

 When you’re traveling in a country other than your own, you will more than likely come across at least a few poorly translated and humorous signs, menus or advertisements.
 “Beware of safety,” “Please wait outside a noodle,” and “Enjoy the fresh air after you finish civilized urinating,” are all signs that can currently be found in Beijing, China.
 As funny as they are, the Chinese government is not taking kindly to the signs that litter the city with misleading, embarrassing and poorly translated information.
 Laura Zhao, a tour guide in Beijing for 10 years claims to see misspelled or poorly translated signs about every 20 minutes throughout the city.
 Maybe you’re interested in ordering “Grandma hand bamboo shoots”, or “spicy beauty shoes.”
 Zhao states, “To be honest I think it’s because lots of people are lazy, when I say this “lazy” it’s because they directly put it online and translate it and the designer may not really know English at all.”
 For example, there is a shoe store called, “Old Beijing Shoes,” which according to Zhao means they sell traditional style shoes, not old shoes.